SoftwareGuy/Ignorance/README.md

 Please use the Mirror Asset Store releases.
 The master branch of Mirror can also be used but please beware that it's bleeding edge and massive breakage can be expected on a bad day.

-###

-When using Ignorance inside the MacOS environment, it will run in a compatibility mode to ensure things work correctly.
-This is due to some Unity Editor thread managed-to-native issues that were fixed in 2018.3+.
-Windows and Linux do not suffer this problem.

 Installation
 ------------